Email FacebookTwitterMenu burgerClose thin

 REITs are companies that own commercial property such as office buildings, self-storage facilities, shopping malls and hotels.
 And just as you can buy shares of a company, you can buy shares of a REIT through an online brokerage.
 You can also buy shares of a REIT mutual fund or ETF.

 REITs tend to pay above-average dividends to their shareholders, which makes investing in REITs particularly attractive.
 How do they manage this?
-By law, REITs can avoid double taxation that most corporations face as long as they pay out 90% of their taxable income through dividends to their shareholders each year.
+By law, REITs can avoid the double taxation that most corporations face as long as they pay out 90% of their taxable income through dividends to their shareholders each year.

 While there are diversified equity REITs out there, most invest in a single sector.
 Examples include: